Thousands of years ago, Pompeii was a summer holiday destination for the rich and famous of the Roman Empire.

 Pompeii guided tour

-Pompeii ruins are spread over a large area, and there isn’t a lot of information you can see or read when you are standing in front of the attractions.
+Pompeii ruins are spread over a large area, and there isn’t much information you can see or read when standing in front of the attractions.

-If you want to make sense of the magnitude of what you witnessing, it makes a lot of sense to book a guided tour of Pompeii.
+If you want to make sense of the magnitude of what you are witnessing, booking a guided tour of Pompeii makes a lot of sense.

 Hiring an expert who knows about the ruins helps in multiple ways: